 - 1 garlic clove

 - Finely chop the onion and crush the garlic clove with the back of a knife, heat some olive oil in a pan over a medium heat and add the onion, crushed garlic clove (you’ll remove this later) and season.

 - Bring a pan of water to the boil, add salt and the tagliatelle.

 - Whilst the pasta is cooking and when the onion is soft, remove the crushed garlic cove, add 1 tbsp of truffle oil and a knob of unsalted butter, and add the mushrooms along with thyme.

 - Once the mushrooms are soft, you’re tagliatelle should be almost done, spoon the tagliatelle from the saucepan to the pan along with some of the pasta water and start to combine the pasta with the ingredients.
 As you do this add the parmesan to the dish to help create a silky sauce, add more pasta water as required.

 - Serve with a drizzle of truffle oil and parmesan.

 Top Tip: As with all my recipes I like to keep them flexible and easy to make.
 So you can use any mushrooms but wild mushrooms or chestnut mushrooms tend to be tastier.
 They didn’t have wild mushrooms when we headed to our weekly supermarket shop so we used their Asian selection instead!

-We’ve started a #MeatFreeMonday challenge as part of #HertsHour where people recreate one of our recipes and then share their photo on social media … don’t forget to tag us to feature!
+Take part in my #MeatFreeMonday challenge as part of #HertsHour where people recreate one of my recipes and then share their photo on social media … don’t forget to tag @cookingcarafes to feature!